PatricioFarrell/ChargeTransport.jl/docs/src/GeneralInformation.md

-# [General Information on Code Structure] (@id generalDescription)
+# [Code overview] (@id generalDescription)

-The following flow charts should give an impression how own examples can be build.
-The crucial information on the model which shall be simulated is stored within the Data struct.
+The following flow charts explains what needs to be defined when designing new examples.
+The important information is stored in the `Data` struct.

 ![Code Structure](images/code-docs.png)